 COURSE DURATION, ENTRY ROUTES, AND STUDENT NUMBERS

-The University of Melbourne offers studies in veterinary education through our professional entry graduate degree: the Doctor of Veterinary Medicine.
+The Melbourne Veterinary School offers studies in veterinary education through our professional entry graduate degree: the Doctor of Veterinary Medicine.
 The four-year degree offers veterinary students the best possible preparation for twenty-first century careers in a rapidly changing and increasingly global workforce.
 Students can enter the veterinary science program by one of two pathways:

-As a graduate student by completing a science or agricultural degree at another institution or at the University of Melbourne.
+As a graduate student by completing a science or agricultural degree at another institution.
 Students who follow this pathway will enter the four-year graduate entry DVM program.

 NUMBER OF INTERNATIONAL STUDENTS THAT WE ACCEPT